Folk hero

-A folk hero or national hero is a type of hero – real, fictional or mythological – with their name, personality and deeds embedded in the popular consciousness of a people, mentioned frequently in folk songs, folk tales and other folklore; and with modern trope status in literature, art and films.
+A folk hero or national hero is a type of hero or heroine –real, fictional, or mythical– with their name, personality and deeds embedded in the popular consciousness of a people, mentioned frequently in folk songs, folk tales and other folklore; and with modern trope status in literature, art and films.

 Overview

-Although some folk heroes are historical public figures, many are not.
-The lives of folk heroes are generally fictional, their characteristics and deeds often exaggerated to mythic proportions.

-The folk hero often begins life as a normal person, but is transformed into someone extraordinary by significant life events, often in response to social injustice, and sometimes in response to natural disasters.

-One major category of folk hero is the defender of the common people against the oppression or corruption of the established power structure.
-Members of this category of folk hero often, but not necessarily, live outside the law in some way.
+The folk hero is set apart from a typical mythological hero by forsaking traditionally selfish and individualistic goals in favor of more altruistic goals and deeds.
+Many folk heroes set themselves apart from others by taking up a fight for the common people against the oppression or corruption of the established power structure, this sort of folk hero often operates outside the law in some way, such as English folk hero Robin Hood.

+Another sort of folk hero could be described as the culture hero, a benefactor who provides for a culture or group of people, often as a legendary founder or reformer, who made a major impact which defines the group they were a part of, such as Mustafa Kemal Atatürk.

 Joan of Arc depicted on horseback in an illustration from a 1505 manuscript.
 The martyr and saint Joan of Arc is a national hero in France.